 She received considerable recognition in the late 1990s and early 2000s, earning Oscar nominations for ‘Boogie Nights‘ in 1997, ‘The End of the Affair’ in 1999, ‘Far from Heaven’ in 2002 and ‘The Hours’ in 2002.
 In the first of these, she played a 1970s pornographic actress, while the other three featured her as an unhappy, mid-20th century housewife.

-At this point, the question that might be circling your mind is what is the next Julianne Moore movie?
+At this point, the question that might be circling your mind is what is the next Julianne Moore movie or television show?
 Well, the good news is that we have a clear answer to that question.
-Here’s the list of upcoming Julianne Moore films scheduled to release in 2019 and 2020.
-We can only hope that the latest Julianne Moore movies would be as good as some of her recent ones.
+Here’s the list of upcoming Julianne Moore films scheduled to release in the near future.
+We can only hope that the new Julianne Moore performances would be as good as some of her recent ones.

 Read More: Kevin Hart Upcoming Movies